All Episodes

 We need legislation passed.

-We need these politicians working six days a week until we get our economy back.
+We need these politicians working six days a week until we get our economy back and American back on track.

 But working two days a week is not cutting the mustard here.

-Listen, I I prefer that they stay away.
+Listen, I prefer that they stay away.

 They do less damage.

-Now, with that said, there are a lot of flashpoints with this one big beautiful bill that we've got to watch.
+Now, with that said, there are a lot of flashpoints with this one big, beautiful bill that we've got to watch.

-It's going to be changes as it relates to Medicaid, and there's a lot of concern from senators that Medicaid provisions in the House passed budget reconciliation bill, you know, would harm rural health facilities, and you need the votes of Josh Hawley, Susan Collins, Lisa Murkowski, to make all of this come true.
+And there's a lot of concern from senators that Medicaid provisions in the House pass budget reconciliation bill, you know, would harm rural health facilities.

 You know, snap benefits, clean energy tax credits.